owl-automata/SharKNX/docs/guides/en/02-connection-and-discovery.md

 | **Always Show Multicast Options** | Shows routing options even if no KNX IP Router is detected |
 | **Force Unicast Subnet Scan** | Forces discovery via unicast instead of multicast |

-**Always Show Multicast Options**
+> [!NOTE]
-	In order to be able to use the **Multicast/Routing** option as a way to communicate with the KNX bus, you would normally need to have a **KNX IP Router** in your installation, otherwise no one would route/send your telegrams to or from the KNX bus.
-This is the reason Multicast/Routing options **are only visible if a KNX IP device with routing capabilities is discovered**.
+> In order to be able to use the **Multicast/Routing** option as a way to communicate with the KNX bus, you would normally need to have a **KNX IP Router** in your installation, otherwise no one would route/send your telegrams to or from the KNX bus.
+This is the reason Multicast/Routing options **are only visible > if a KNX IP device with routing capabilities is discovered**.
 However you can change this behavior in **Advanced Settings**.

-**Force Unicast Subnet Scan**
+> [!NOTE]
-	The procedure of **discovering KNX IP Gateway** devices by **KNX** is **to send Multicast Discovery Requests through the network**.
-However, multicast packets are unreliable on wireless communication like in Wi-Fi networks, especially if the network is overloaded, and might not reach their destination, resulting in **"No Gateways Discovered"**.
+> The procedure of **discovering KNX IP Gateway** devices by **KNX** is **to send Multicast Discovery Requests through the network**.
+However, multicast packets are unreliable on wireless communication like in Wi-Fi networks, especially if the network is overloaded, and might not reach their destination, > resulting in **"No Gateways Discovered"**.
 This is a common problem in mobile phones or laptops and can even happen in ETS tool.

 <div align="center">